-50 Things Your Veterinarian Won’t Tell You
+50 Secrets Your Veterinarian Won’t Tell You

 We asked veterinarians and vet technicians to reveal pet vet tips and cautionary tales, which can save time, trouble, and trauma for everyone in the family.

 The dogs that scare me most are the little Chihuahuas

 “People always ask, ‘How do you handle pit bulls and rottweilers and big German shepherds?’
 The truth is, the dogs that scare me most are the little Chihuahuas.
 They’re much more likely to bite.” —Mark Howes, DVM, owner and medical director of Berglund Animal Hospital in Evanston, Illinois.
 Don’t miss these 60 adorable pet photos that will make you want to get one of your own.

 If you are aggressive to the staff, you will be treated differently

 “Most hospitals keep comprehensive records of behavior—of both your pet and you!
 If you are aggressive to the staff, you will be treated differently.” —Oscar Chavez, DVM, program director for the vet tech program at California Polytechnic State University in Pomona, California

 Looking for a way to say thank you to your vet?

 “Last year, one pet owner gave us a check for $100, saying we could use it at our discretion for an animal in need.
 That was a wonderful gift.” —Patty Khuly, VMD, a vet in Miami, Florida

 The reason your pet is fat is because you are too